syradar/chapmunx/README.md

 # 🐿️ chapmunx

-Add chapters to MP4 files based on a track list.
+Add chapters to video files based on a track list.

 ## ⚙️ Requirements